-For technical issues or questions about the online application, please contact email@example.com.
+Technical issues or questions about the online application, should be directed to email@example.com.

 Applicants to the Master of Science in Data Science (MSDS) program must earn an undergraduate degree prior to the start of the summer term in which the program starts.
 Applicants with a three-year or four-year undergraduate degree from an accredited institution are eligible to apply.